 Sign up below to be added to our mailing list for the latest news updates, access to exclusive contents, and more!

-When National Geographic called last year and asked Dr. Vernard Hodges if he’d be interested in doing a television show, Hodges said he thought it was a prank.
+When National Geographic called in 2018 and asked Hodges if he’d be interested in doing a television show, Hodges said he thought it was a prank.

-But four phone calls and four months later, he and his business partner at Critter Fixer Veterinary Hospital, Dr. Terrence Ferguson, were shooting a pilot for Nat Geo Wild.
+But four phone calls and four months later, he and Ferguson, his partner at Critter Fixer Veterinary Hospital, were shooting a pilot.

 Both men say they developed a love of animals growing up in rural Georgia — Hodges in Fort Valley and Ferguson in Talbotton.